You’ve served us well. Now, it’s our turn.

 HCC’s Live Well Clinics Designated as Veterans Choice Program Providers

-The Health Care Collaborative (HCC) of Rural Missouri recently announced that its Live Well Community Health Centers have received designation as Veterans Choice Program providers.
+HCC Network recently announced that its Community Health Centers have received designation as Veterans Choice Program providers.
 The move comes after the federal government signed into law the Veterans Access, Choice, and Accountability Act of 2014 (VACAA).
 The goal is to make health care services more accessible to veterans in a more timely fashion.

 Determining factors for eligibility